 Neuronal Molecular Signaling

-During this course we will review receptor signaling and its associated transcriptional responses as well as peripheral local translation of signaling molecules.
-We will discuss the active mechanisms of transport utilized by the neurons to convey organelles and signaling complexes from the plasma membrane to the nucleus with a focus on the dynein machinery and retrograde axonal transport.
-We will then review the current state of progress in the understanding of the link between defects in axonal trafficking and neurological diseases and between local translation of the response to axonal injury and the induction of a regenerative program.
-In this context we will discuss both the peripheral and central nervous system.
-This course will include a practical session of imaging of axonal transport, where the students will be exposed to the most recent techniques for imaging and quantifying intracellular transport.
+Review receptor signaling and its associated signaling cascades and transcriptional responses as well as peripheral local translation of signaling molecules.
+Discuss the mechanisms of active transport utilized by the neurons to convey organelles and signaling complexes from the plasma membrane to the nucleus, with a focus on the dynein machinery and retrograde axonal transport.
+Learn about links between defects in axonal trafficking and neurodegenerative diseases and between local translation of the response to axonal injury and the induction of a regenerative program, in both peripheral and central nervous systems.
+In the laboratory, learn and use the most recent techniques for neuronal cell culture and the live imaging and quantifying of intracellular transport.
+Journal clubs develop critical analysis of recent research papers in the field of molecular neuronal signaling and anterograde/retrograde messenger transport.

 This course is targeted to students who want to deepen their understanding of neuronal axonal signaling and get some hands-on experience in intracellular trafficking live imaging.